Rhym/recipes/README.md

 8. Simmer until the rice is cooked.
 9. Remove from heat, and once it has stopped boiling add cream and lemon juice.
 10. Serve.

+## Vege Bake

+### Ingredients

+1. Whatever winter veges you have i.e
+2. Potatoes
+3. Butternut Squash
+4. Cauliflower
+5. Broccoli
+6. Onions
+7. Milk
+8. Flour
+9. Cheese
+10. Butter
+11. Salt &amp; Pepper
+12. Corn
+13. (optional) bacon if you're not completely on that vege buzz.

+### Steps

+1. Preheat your over to 180 deg.
+2. Chop up your hard veges (potatoes, cauliflower; squash) and chuck them in the microwave with a bit of water for 5 minutes or so.
+3. Chop up your onion, broccoli, and get your corn off the cob.
+4. Put all your veges in an oven tray.
+5. Make a really runny cheese sauce, and pour that biz all over your veges.
+6. Add some grated cheese on top with salt &amp; pepper, and pop in the over until cooked.